Benjamin has been reviewing films online since 2004 and has seen way more action movies than he should probably admit to!

 - As computers capable of 3D rendering were too expensive at the time, Carpenter used an ingenious method as an alternative.
 A model of New York City was painted black but with bright white tape along the side of the buildings.
 A camera was then simply moved above the model to recreate the effect.

-- The opening narration and voice of the prison computer was provided by an uncredited Jamie Lee Curtis, who had her breakthrough in Carpenter's 1978 slasher flick Halloween (2)
+- The opening narration and voice of the prison computer was provided by an uncredited Jamie Lee Curtis, who had her cinematic debut in Carpenter's 1978 slasher flick Halloween.

 - This is the first film in history shot on Liberty Island beneath the Statue Of Liberty.
 In fact, the scenes filmed there - along with the morning helicopter flight above Manhattan - were the only ones actually filmed in New York itself.